Tcippy/JustMeet/JustMeet/src/main/webapp/README.md

 ### Advanced Usage

 After installation, run `npm install` and then run `npm start` which will open up a preview of the template in your default browser, watch for changes to core template files, and live reload the browser when changes are saved.
-You can view the `scripts/` directory to see which tasks are included with the dev environment.
+You can view the `gulpfile.js` to see which tasks are included with the dev environment.

+#### Gulp Tasks

+- `gulp` the default task that builds everything
+- `gulp watch` browserSync opens the project in your default browser and live reloads when changes are made
+- `gulp css` compiles SCSS files into CSS and minifies the compiled CSS
+- `gulp js` minifies the themes JS file
+- `gulp vendor` copies dependencies from node_modules to the vendor directory

+You must have npm installed globally in order to use this build environment.

 ## Bugs and Issues

 Have a bug or an issue with this template?
-[Open a new issue](https://github.com/BlackrockDigital/startbootstrap-sb-admin/issues) here on GitHub or leave a comment on the [template overview page at Start Bootstrap](http://startbootstrap.com/templates/sb-admin/).
+[Open a new issue](https://github.com/BlackrockDigital/startbootstrap-agency/issues) here on GitHub or leave a comment on the [template overview page at Start Bootstrap](http://startbootstrap.com/template-overviews/agency/).

-## Custom Builds

-You can hire Start Bootstrap to create a custom build of any template, or create something from scratch using Bootstrap.
-For more information, visit the **[custom design services page](https://startbootstrap.com/bootstrap-design-services/)**.

 ## About